jupyter-book/jupyter-book/docs/customize/config.md

   In the HTML output, it is displayed above the title in the left sidebar.

 There are also some configuration options that are nested.
-For example, to configure your book to include **Binder links** in any section built from a Jupyter Notebook, you may use the following configuration:
+For example, to configure your book to include **Binder links** in any section built from a Jupyter notebook, you may use the following configuration:

 ```yaml